 Making these 'kuih bahulu' may seem simple but it is actually quite a daunting task, I must admit.
 Nevertheless, here are a few tips to help you along to achieving the perfect result.

 Generally, 'kuih bahulu' can be kept for up to 1 month in air-tight containers.

 Malaysian Madeleines is also known as: Kuih BahuluBahulu Cermai传统烘鸡蛋糕

 Bake sifted flour in a preheated oven at 220 degrees Celsius for 3-5 minutes.

-Heat sugar and remove once it begins to melt and let it cool to room temperature.
+Heat sugar and remove once it begins to melt.
+Let it cool to room temperature.
 Then, mix eggs and sugar well.
 Start with the lowest speed and increase speed gradually.
 Optionally, add vanilla paste to the batter.
-Add baking powder to flour and fold it into the batter.
+Add baking powder to flour and fold into the batter.

-Heat mould with oil in it for at least 5 minutes at 200 degrees.
+Heat mould with oil for at least 5 minutes at 200 degrees Celcius.
 Remove oil from the heated mould.
-Pour batter into the mould and bake for 8-10 minutes or until golden brown.
-Remove Kuih Bahulu and brush oil into mould before proceeding the the rest of the batter.
-Leave Kuih Bahulu aside to cool and store in airtight container.
-Kuih Bahulu can be kept for up to 2 weeks.
+Pour batter into it and bake for 8-10 minutes or until golden brown.
+Remove 'kuih bahulu' and brush oil into mould before proceeding with the rest of the batter.
+Allow 'kuih bahulu' to cool before storing them in an air-tight container.
+They can be kept for up to 2 weeks.